 Italy

 Jus Sanguinis under pressure.
-Flat tax doubled.
+Flat tax tiered.
 Deep infrastructure.

 Is Italy right for your situation?